The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ### Update a Wishlist Item By Ref

-Update a wishlist item, for example to change the selected variant.
-Developer must supply the wishlistRef and itemRef (both retailer's own identifiers).
+Update a wishlist item (for example to change the selected variant).
+Developer must supply the wishlistRef and itemRef (both the retailer's own identifiers).

-Note that itemRef is the client's unique identifier for a wishlist item associated with a single wishlist.
+Note that itemRef is the client's unique identifier for a wishlist item associated with a single wishlist item.
 It is NOT the productRef, which typically could be the retailer's product SKU.

 If the variant is being changed, then the original variant ID (TWC internal ID) must also be provided.